OSGeo/OSGeoLive-doc/en/quickstart/mapbender_quickstart.rst

 #.
 Notice that you have different areas in your application.
 Make sure to add the element to a region that makes sense.

 #.
+Configure the element.
+Notice: When you select an element for example **map** you see that the element has a set of attributes.
+Each element offers individual attributes for configuration.

+#.
+You can change the position of the element via drag & drop

+#.
 Have a look at your application.
 Open your application from :menuselection:`Applications --> Applications Overview`

 Now you should get an idea how easy it is to change a Mapbender application without changes in the code.

   .. image:: ../../images/screenshots/800x600/mapbender3_application_elements.png
      :scale: 80

-..
-NOT IMPLEMENTED YET
- When you select an element for example **map** you see that the element has a set of attributes.
-These attributes are HTML attributes.
-By defining a Mapbender element you define an HTML element.
-On start of your application Mapbender will create an HTML page from all defined elements.

 Examples for elements Mapbender3 offers: